 All drill presses should have a depth stop for the quill, making it convenient to drill multiple holes of the same depth.
 There should also be a depth gauge on the side of the machine.

-Speed selection is simple, if a little frustrating at times.
-You need to open the gearbox lid, loosen the belt, move it to the desired position and re-tension.
+Speed selection is simple, even if it's a little frustrating at times.
+You need to open the gearbox lid, loosen the belt, move it to the desired position, and re-tension.
 Some machines offer automatic belt tensioners to make your life a little easier.
 They also ensure the belt doesn't slip under load.